Gustavinho/laravel-views/doc/grid-view.md

 ## Defining card data

-You have to define a public function returning an array with the data which will be displayed on each card, this array has to include `photo`, `title`, `subtitle` and the `description`.
+You have to define a public function returning an array with the data that will be displayed on each card, this array has to include `photo`, `title`, `subtitle` and the `description`.

 ```php
 public function card($item)